-In August, 1998, the Jaber home was demolished by the Israeli authorities for the first time for lack of building permit, which Israel’s Civil Administration, its military government, refuses to issue to Palestinians.
-The house rebuilt with help from ICAHD and CPT (Christian Peacemaker Teams), but was demolished a second time the next month.
+ICAHDis association with the Jaber family began in 1998 when the Jaber home was demolished by the Israeli authorities for the first time for lack of building permit, which Israelis Civil Administration, its military government, refuses to issue to Palestinians.
+The house was rebuilt with help from ICAHD and CPT (Christian Peacemaker Teams), but was demolished a second time the next month.
 In that violent demolition Atta was severely injured and arrested.
-Nevertheless, the Jaber’s, having nowhere else to go, insisted on rebuilding, and their home still stands, a visible, ever-present act of defiance in the face of the settlers on the next hill.
+Having nowhere else to go, Atta insisted on rebuilding, and their home still stands but then in 2002 the home of Attais brother, Jawdi, was demolished.